joaomelo/calystone/DEVELOPMENT.md

 When adding something to the domain ask yourself, does the domain doesn't already expose this? if so, create the capability in the consumer.

-## Repositories
+## infra

-Repositories is the module with the logic to persist and recover real data for medias like the file system and the local storage.
+infra is the module with the logic to persist and recover real data for medias like the file system and the local storage.
 It also provides services utilities for things like checking if the user browser supports the repository technology.

 ## Utils